alicata/model_filter_tool/README.md

 # Model filtering tool
-ML utilities to analyze, filter and cleanup models checkpoints.
+ML utility to analyze, filter and cleanup models checkpoints.

-The `mdl_inspect` tool loads a model scan its structure and identifies and filters out weights that match a given minimum treshold.
+The `mdl_inspect` tool loads a model scan its structure and identifies and filters out weights to match a given treshold requirement.

 ## Setup